 Cherries are also a great source of minerals such as, calcium, copper, iron, magnesium, manganese, phosphorus and zinc.

 Due to cherries’ high content in antioxidants and anti-inflammatory phytonutrients found in its rich red hue, they have so many ailments/disease-fighting properties.

 Anti-Aging: Cherries are high in antioxidants that help the body neutralize free radicals that cause the body to age.
-Tart cherry juice consumed daily can help slow down the aging process and is recommended for improving skin conditions.
+Tart cherry juice consumed daily can help slow down the aging process and is recommended for improving skin conditions and many other ailments.